juxor/afaq/markdown/secI3.md

 acted upon.

-This can be seen from Proudhon, who was the first to suggest the need for such federations. _"All my economic ideas developed over the last twenty-five years,"_ he stated, _"can be defined in three words: **Agro-industrial federation**"_ This was required because _"[h]owever impeccable in its basic logic the federal principle may be . . . it will not survive if economic factors tend persistently to dissolve it.
-In other words, political right requires to be buttressed by economic right"_.
-A free society could not survive if _"capital and commerce"_ existed, as it would be _"divided into two classes -- one of landlords, capitalists, and entrepreneurs, the other of wage-earning proletarians, one rich, the other poor."_ Thus _"in an economic context, confederation may be intended to provide reciprocal security in commerce and industry . . .
-The purpose of such specific federal arrangements is to protect the citizens . . . from capitalist and financial exploitation, both from within and from the outside; in their aggregate they form . . . an **agro-industrial federation**"_ [**The Principle of Federation**, p.
-74, p.
+This can be seen from Proudhon, who was the first to suggest the need for such federations. _"All my economic ideas, elaborated for twenty-five years,"_ he stated, _"can be summarised in these three words: **Agricultural-Industrial Federation**"_ This was required because _"[h]owever irreproachable the federal constitution may be in its logic . . . it can only last as long as it does not encounter constant causes of dissolution in public economy.
+In other words, political right must have the buttress of economic right."_ A free society could not survive it was _"divided in two classes, one of owners- capitalists-entrepreneurs, the other of wage-earning proletarians; one rich, the other poor."_ Thus _"from an economic standpoint, one can federate for a mutual protection in commerce and industry . . .
+The aim of these particular federations is to shield the citizens . . . from bankocratic and capitalist exploitation, as much from the inside as from the outside; they form by their ensemble . . . an **agricultural-industrial federation**"_ [**Property is Theft!**, p.
+714, p.
+709 and p.
+711]
-67 and p.
-70]

-While capitalism results in _"interest on capital"_ and _"wage-labour or economic servitude, in short inequality of condition"_, the _"agro-industrial federation . . . will tend to foster increasing equality . . . through
-mutualism in credit and insurance . . . guaranteeing the right to work and to education, and an organisation of work which allows each labourer to become a skilled worker and an artist, each wage-earner to become his own master."_ The _"industrial federation"_ will apply _"on the largest scale"_ the _"principles of mutualism"_ and _"economic solidarity"_.
-As _"industries are sisters"_, they _"are parts of the same body"_ and _"one cannot suffer without the others sharing in its suffering.
-They should therefore federate . . . in order to guarantee the conditions of common prosperity, upon which no one has an exclusive claim."_ Thus mutualism sees _"all industries guaranteeing one another mutually"_ as well as _"organising all public services in an economical fashion and in hands other than the state's."_ [**Op.
-Cit.**, p.
+While capitalism results in _"interest on capital"_ and _"economic serfdom or wage-labour, in a word, the inequality of conditions and fortunes"_, the _ "agricultural-industrial federation . . . tends to approximate equality more and more . . . by mutual credit and insurance . . . guaranteeing work and education, by a combination of work to allow each worker to evolve from a mere labourer to a skilled worker or even an artist, and from a wage-earner to their own master."_ The _"industrial federation"_ will apply _"on the highest scale"_ the _"principles of mutuality"_ and _"economic solidarity"_.
+As _"industries are sisters"_, they _"are parts of the same body"_ and _"one cannot suffer without the others suffering because of it. " _They should therefore_ "federate, not to absorb one another and merge, but to mutually guarantee the conditions of prosperity that are common to them all and on which none can claim a monopoly."_ [**Op.
+Cit.**, pp. 712-3]
-70, p.
-71, p.
-72 and p.
-70]

 Later anarchists took up, built upon and clarified these ideas of economic federation.
 There are two basic kinds of confederation: an industrial one